Calltrunk: ARGOSearch

 Calltrunk launched a conversation search engine application called ARGOsearch.
 The software, available for computers and mobile devices, enables users to record phone calls and search them for verbal information.

 Subscribers store spoken data from mobiles, land lines, Skype or a dictaphone, and upload them into an online storage bank.
 They can then search the recorded conversations for dates, times, words or phrases.

 The technology can struggle to cope with background noise and some regional accents, resulting in accuracy rates too low to make services acceptable to a mass audience.
 Calltrunk's word indexation accuracy is around 80%.

 ARGOsearch enables individuals and small companies to capture, store and search conversations in the way that large companies already can.

 While the regular Calltrunk service charges a monthly fee, ArgoSearch is currently free, though a Calltrunk spokesman said the company would eventually charge for it.
 It works in Web browsers and on the iPhone, and Android phones.

 ARGOsearch is available in beta in the US, UK and Australia.
 Users can sign up via the Calltrunk website or through its mobile apps.

-Usability and File Management
+Usability and file management

-Calltrunk's products allows you to share and/or make your recordings with Evernote, Box, Dropbox, Sugar CRM, download or order transcriptions.
+Calltrunk's products allows users to share and/or make recordings with Evernote, Box, Dropbox, Sugar CRM, download or order transcriptions.

 All CallTrunk recordings can be accessed online via a browser or via Call Trunk's iPhone app.
 The recordings can also be shared on social networks or sent to Evernote, box or SugarCRM.